You ran next build and saw output like this:

 };

-Fix 2: Move data work to Server Components (saved 58kb)
+Fix 2: Move non-interactive work to Server Components

 'use client';